Chapter 14.05

 1. Buildings having two or more stories above grade plane, including basements, with a fire area containing a repair garage exceeding 5,000 square feet.

-2. Buildings no more than one story above grade plane, with a fire area containing a repair garage exceeding 5,000 square feet.
+2. Buildings not more than one story above grade plane, with a fire area containing a repair garage exceeding 5,000 square feet.

 3. Buildings with repair garages servicing vehicles parked in basements.

-903.2.10 Group S-2 enclosed parking garages.
-An automatic sprinkler system shall be provided throughout buildings classified as enclosed parking garages in accordance with Section 406.4 of the California Building Code as follows:
+903.2.10.1 Group S-2 enclosed parking garages.
+An automatic sprinkler system shall be provided throughout buildings classified as enclosed parking garages in accordance with Section 406.6 of the California Building Code where any of the following conditions exists:

-1. Where the fire area of the enclosed parking garage exceeds 5,000 square feet; or
+1. Where the fire area of the enclosed parking garage, in accordance with Section 406.6 of the California Building Code, exceeds 5,000 square feet.

-2. Where the enclosed parking garage is located beneath other occupancy groups.
+2. Where the enclosed parking garage, in accordance with Section 406.6 of the California Building Code, is located beneath other groups.

 903.3.5.3 Non-permissible water supply storage.
 Swimming pools and ponds shall not be considered water storage for the purposes of Section 903.3.5.